maozgal/maozgal.github.io/motion_layout.md

 **Try up your app now.**

-And if we will go wiled :
+And if we will go wild :

-You can also add some other attributes :

 *   Replace your ```KeyFrameSet``` with the following :